 Football allows a little country to become a big one.

-They have some way to go to catch Uruguay, however, whose 15 continental championships and 11 FIFA World Cup appearances have been accomplished with a relatively tiny population of three and a half million.
+Of all the sides in South America, Uruguay's accomplishments must rank amongst the remarkable in light of the number of citizens the country boasts.
+15 continental championships and 11 FIFA World Cup appearances have been accomplished with a relatively tiny population of three and a half million.

 “Uruguay is a very small country, but it has a tremendous passion for the game,” said defender Mauricio Victorino to FIFA.com when asked about the paradox of his country’s size and its international record.
 “When you’re from a place with a history and plenty of supporters, even if it only has three million people, there’s always a lot of pressure on you.
 You’re well aware that it’s a real football country that has a genuine passion for the game,” confirmed team-mate Diego Perez.

-It may be a simple coincidence, but it was against another ‘small’ nation that CONMEBOL’s least-populated member secured their recent Copa America title: Paraguay.
-Despite a population of seven million, La Albirroja also have an excellent FIFA World Cup qualification record, having appeared at the final stages on eight occasions; seven times via their results on the pitch, and once as an invitee, at Uruguay 1930.
+It may be a simple coincidence, but it was against another ‘small’ nation that CONMEBOL’s least-populated member secured their 2011 Copa America title: Paraguay.
+Despite a population of seven million, La Albirroja also have an excellent World Cup qualification record, having appeared at the final stages on eight occasions; seven times via their results on the pitch, and once as an invitee, at Uruguay 1930.

-Denmark may have waited till Mexico 1986 to acquire their first experience of the FIFA World Cup, but they have since managed to maintain the high standards that they set in that impressive debut, making regular appearances at the global tournament, despite their modest size.
+Denmark may have waited till Mexico 1986 to acquire their first experience of the World Cup, but they have since managed to maintain the high standards that they set in that impressive debut, making regular appearances at the global tournament, despite their modest size.

 Finally, strong qualifying performances in recent times by nations such as Croatia and Norway tend to back up Cameroon legend Roger Milla’s conviction that “football allows a little country to become a big one.”